May, Macron face lawmakers angry over Syria strikes

 CHARLES PLATIAU, POOL/AFP

-"This mandate is given democratically to the president by the people in the presidential election," he said.
+"This mandate is given democratically to the president by the people in the presidential election," said Macron, who became France's youngest president in May 2017.

-Macron also said he had convinced US President Donald Trump to stay engaged in Syria "for the long-term".

 National Front leader Marine Le Pen has accused Macron of failing to show any evidence on the use of chemical weapons by the Syrian regime to justify the strikes.